Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ## Dropdown

 We sometimes want users to be able to pick a value from a **set list of values**, which may or may not be numeric. [`DropDown`](@ref) allows for this.
 If clicked, a small popup presents the user with a list of items.
-When clicked, that item becomes the active item.
+When clicking one of these items, that item becomes the active item.

 We add an item using `push_back!`, which takes a string that will be used as the items label: